Beth Allison Barr

 Biography

 Beth Allison Barr received her B.A. in History (with a minor in Classics) from Baylor University and her M.A. and Ph.D. in Medieval History from the University of North Carolina at Chapel Hill.
-She is the author of The Pastoral Care of Women in Late Medieval England, co-editor of The Acts of the Apostles: Four Centuries of Baptist Interpretation, co-editor of Faith and History: A Devotional, and—most recently—the author of the best selling The Making of Biblical Womanhood: How the Subjugation of Women Became Gospel Truth.
-Dr. Barr writes regularly on The Anxious Bench, a religious history blog on Patheos, and has contributed to Religion News Service, The Washington Post, Christianity Today, The Dallas Morning News, Sojourners, Baptist News Global, etc. Her work has been featured by The New Yorker, and she is actively sought as an academic speaker.
-You can find more about her public writings, interviews, and podcasts on her website.
-Since receiving tenure in the History department in 2014, Dr. Barr has served as Graduate Program Director in History (2016-2019), received a Centennial Professor Award (2018), received appointment as a Faculty-in-Residence for the LEAD Living and Learning Community in Allen/Dawson Residential Hall (where she has lived and served since 2018), and served as an Associate Dean in the Baylor Graduate School (2019-2022).
-She is also a Baptist pastor’s wife and mom of two great kids.
+She is the author of The Pastoral Care of Women in Late Medieval England, co-editor of The Acts of the Apostles: Four Centuries of Baptist Interpretation, co-editor of Faith and History: A Devotional, co-editor of Church History and Religious Culture Special Issue: Regendering the Narrative: Women in the History of Christianity, author of the best-selling The Making of Biblical Womanhood: How the Subjugation of Women Became Gospel Truth and the forthcoming Becoming the Pastor’s Wife: How the Marriage Replaced Ordination as a Woman’s Path to Ministry.
+Dr. Barr wrote regularly on The Anxious Bench, a religious history blog on Patheos, between 2015 and 2023, and has contributed to Religion News Service, The Washington Post, Christianity Today, The Dallas Morning News, Sojourners, Baptist News Global, etc. Her work has been featured by NPR and The New Yorker, and she is actively sought as an academic speaker.
+You can find more about her public writings, interviews, and podcasts on her website and at her substack Marginalia.
+During her tenure at Baylor, Dr. Barr has served as Graduate Program Director in History (2016-2019), received a Centennial Professor Award (2018), served as Faculty-in-Residence for the LEAD Living and Learning Community in Allen/Dawson Residential Hall (2018-2024), and served as an Associate Dean in the Baylor Graduate School (2018-2022).
+She is active on social media platforms Instagram and Threads as @bethallisonbarr.

 Selected Publications